RESPOND 2.5.1

 // Retrieve results

-auto all_histories = sim.GetModelHistories();
+auto model_0_histories = sim.GetModelHistory(0);

 auto model_names = sim.GetModelNames();

-// Get detailed history mapping
+// Get history names for one model

-auto history_names = sim.GetModelHistoryNames();
+auto history_names = sim.GetModelHistoryNames(0);

 Manages and executes multiple models in a coordinated simulation.
 A Simulation aggregates Model insta...

-Definition: simulation.hpp:30
+Definition: simulation.hpp:32

 Key Methods